Electric cars, the future of driving?

 The cost of insurance, the question we all have

-Electric cars may be a bit more of an investment upfront, but they end up being more affordable to run than gas-powered cars.
-Fuel cost are lower, and on average it may cost $300 to $400 per year to charge an electric vehicle, while plug-in hybrids could cost $700 per year more or less.
-You see the big difference in cost in comparing to a regular gasoline car where you'll be spending anywhere from $1,000 to $2,500 to gas up.
+Electric cars may be a bit more of an investment up front, but they end up being more affordable to run than gas-powered cars.
+Fuel costs are lower, and on average it may cost $300 to $400 per year to charge an electric vehicle, while plug-in hybrids could cost $700 per year more or less.
+You see the big difference in cost in comparison to a regular gasoline car where you'll be spending anywhere from $1,000 to $2,500 to gas up.